coderdj/libpbf/README.rst

 Contact
 ---------

-Please contact xe-daq@lngs.infn.it with any questions or praise.
+Please contact the author with any questions or praise.